jjloomis/wordpress-basics/changing-your-password.md

 Common login problems:

 * Wrong username is being used.
-* Attempting to login to WordPress.com instead of Digital Media Drive WordPress site.
+* User is attempting to login to WordPress.com instead of Digital Media Drive WordPress site.
-* Attempting to to login to WordPress.org instead of Digital Media Drive WordPress site.
+* User is attempting to to login to WordPress.org instead of Digital Media Drive WordPress site.